EncHawk/Navig8/README.md

 then, ensure all the link elements for the html are correct. you can verify by reading the documentation from
     getbootstrap.com
+all the necessary requirements to run the program are mentioned in
+     requirements.txt

+Navig8 uses the following stack :

+  back-end:- Sql in the form of SQLAlchemy in Flask
+             Flask for handling backend transactions front-end:- HTML, CSS using Bootstrap and JavaScript.

+## HOW TO RUN:
+          Python app.py

+and open the local ip address on your brower. it should show the link on the console.